Invariance under quantum permutations rules out parastatistics

-We will now argue that quantum permutations can be understood as quantum reference frame (QRF) transformations.
+For the remainder of this section, we will relate our results to the field of quantum reference frames (QRFs).
+Initiated decades ago~\cite{AharonovSusskindCSR,WWW,AharonovKaufherr,Rovelli1991} it has recently received a significant amount of attention in quantum information, quantum foundations, and quantum gravity research~\cite{Bartlett2007,GourSpekkens,Angelo,Palmer2014,Loveridge2017,Loveridge2018,Giacomini,HametteGalley,GiacominiBrukner2020,Trinity,KrummHoehnMueller,CastroRuiz2021,Hamette2021,Ahmad2022,HoehnKrummMueller,GiacominiBrukner2022,Ludescher2022,QRFIndefiniteMetric,GlowackiThesis,Carette2023,Kabel2024}.
+We will now argue that quantum permutations can be understood as QRF transformations.
 Since indistinguishable particles lack individual identity, there is no natural, physically preferred way to label them.
 Hence there exists a relabeling group of elements $U(\pi)$ preserving all physical predictions, and we can understand standard permutation invariance as the consequence of a \textit{lack of a fundamental reference frame for labeling}.
-A choice of labeling then means breaking permutation-invariance and choosing a reference frame from which to describe the system: for example, we can identify ``the electron that is closer to Alice's (Bob's) laboratory'' as the ``first (second) particle''.
+A choice of labeling then means breaking permutation-invariance and choosing a reference frame from which to describe the system: for example, we can identify the electron that is closer to Alice's (Bob's) laboratory as the ``first (second) particle''.

 Now, as a natural requirement strengthening this, we argue that there is also no physically preferred way to label particles -- or to identify labeling conventions -- \textit{across branches} of superpositions.
-For example, what is labeled the ``first particle" on one branch may be called ``second particle" on another.
-Hence there exists a \textit{quantum} relabeling group preserving all physical predictions, and choices of labeling on each branch constitute a choice of a \textit{quantum} reference frame.
+For example, what is labeled as ``first particle" on one branch may be called ``second particle" on another.
+Hence there exists a \textit{quantum} relabeling group preserving all physical predictions, and choices of labeling on each branch constitute a choice of a \textit{quantum reference frame}.